• Find

 These turnaround times have become very standard, at least for me and my clients.
 Over the years, I’ve grown accustomed to hopping on a plane, shooting, and going right back home.

 Even still, this schedule was pretty crazy, with the sheer variety of requirements forcing Mo to spend his time wisely.
-During a 12-hour day one, Mo had to cull imagery of all kinds, from all angles, at all times of day.
+During a 12-hour day one, Mo had to cull imagery of all kinds, from all angles, at all times of the day.

 I landed in Chicago at noon, went straight to the location, and started shooting the viewing party event that was happening in the parking lot and on the basketball court.
 I primarily shot from high up in a scissor lift to capture the court graphics.